Marconiusiii/OhCraps/README.md

 ##### Don't Come Bet
 The Don't Come is the opposite of the Come.
 A bet here wins on a 2, 3 or 12 and loses with a 7 or 11.
 If any other number is rolled, the Don't Come moves to that number and you are prompted to add Odds, which are always optional.
 Should a 7 roll before the Don't Come number is rolled, you win on all Don't Come bets.
 If the Don't Come number is rolled before a 7, you lose that bet.

 If Come or Don't Come bets are working during the Coming Out roll, all Come and Don't Come Odds bets are Off, or are not counted on the Coming Out Roll.
-If a 7 is rolled for the Coming Out roll, Come bets will lose but the Odds will be ignored, while a Don't Come bet will win but will also have the Odds ignored until a Point is established.
+If a 7 is rolled for the Coming Out roll, Come bets will lose, but the Odds will be ignored, while a Don't Come bet will win but will also have the Odds ignored until a Point is established.

 #### going Off on your bets